ZakiTheTechie/MediaServer/README.md

      sudo mv index.lighttpd.html /home/labuser/index.lighttpd.html
      sudo git clone https://github.com/phydeaxarf/mediaserver.git .
           #trailing period above is required to have git install in /var/www/html instead of creating a subdirectory

+once installed you should be able to load the media content by pointing a browser to http://IP-of-server